frenck/spook/documentation/integrations/input_select.md

 <br><br>

 The input select {term}`helper` in {term}`Home Assistant` allows the user to define a list of options that can be controlled via the frontend and can be used within conditions of an {term}`automation <automation>`.
-The frontend can display a dropdown, or a list of buttons.
+The frontend can display a dropdown or a list of buttons.
 Changes to the dropdown or list of buttons generate state events.
 These state events can be utilized as automation triggers as well.

-Spook adds some new services to the input select {term}`integration <integration>`, which allows to select a random option and to shuffle or sort the list of options in the input select.
+Spook adds some new services to the input select {term}`integration <integration>`, which allows one to select a random option and to shuffle or sort the list of options in the input select.

 ```{figure} ../images/integrations/input_select/example.png
 :name: example